ADD NV Privacy Statement

-3.2 ADD has to be able to assess whether an agreement or service may be contracted.
+3.2 ADD has to be able judge whether it is feasible to contract an agreement or service

-Before ADD is able to intervene to contract insurance with an insurance company, it can happen that certain details need to be processed in order to deal with the application and make a correct assessment of whether the contact is feasible and, if so, under what conditions.
+Before ADD contracts, it may be necessary for certain information to be processed in order to deal with the application and assess properly whether the agreement can be contracted and, if so, under what terms and conditions